-5.1 Expand the role of the Conservation Reserve Program to explicitly support carbon sequestration goals.
+5.1 Expand the role of CRP to explicitly support carbon sequestration goals.

-The Conservation Reserve Program (CRP) and other programs that take land out of row crop production require long-term grass or tree cover.
-The CRP clearly provides one of the largest, if not the largest, soil carbon sinks created by a federal program.
-The CRP and other programs that keep land in permanent cover with predominantly perennial plant systems should be bolstered to ensure that current carbon storage services are maximized.
-Changes in these programs may include revising the Environmental Benefits Index to give substantial weight to carbon sequestration and adding payments to enhance the carbon sequestration capacity of these lands while maintaining soil erosion measures and measures for wildlife and water quality protection.
+CRP and other programs that take land out of row crop production require long-term grass or tree cover.
+CRP clearly provides one of the largest, if not the largest, soil carbon sinks created by a federal program.
+CRP and other programs that keep land in permanent cover with predominantly perennial plant systems should be bolstered to ensure that current carbon storage services are maximized.
+Changes in these programs may include revising the Environmental Benefits Index (EBI) to give substantial weight to carbon sequestration and adding payments to enhance the carbon sequestration capacity of these lands, while maintaining soil erosion measures and measures for wildlife and water quality protection.
 The use of these lands for biomass/biofuel feedstocks should occur only if implemented in a way that retains and protects them for multiple ecological functions.